Film Development Council of the Philippines: 1985–2002: Film Development Foundation of the Philippines, Inc.

-Film Development Council of the Philippines (2002-present)
+2002–present: Film Development Council of the Philippines

 The FDCP was created by Republic Act 9167, “An Act Creating the Film Development Council of the Philippines, Defining its Powers and Functions, Appropriating Funds Therefore, and for Other Purposes”, which was approved by the 12th Congress on June 7, 2002.
 The FDCP is under the Office of the President of the Philippines.
 The creation of the FDCP is pursuant to the constitutional guarantee on freedom of expression by which the State, as a policy, recognizes the need to promote and support the development and growth of the local film industry as a medium for the upliftment of aesthetic, cultural and social values for the better understanding and appreciation of the Filipino identity.
 Republic Act 9167 abolished the Film Development Foundation of the Philippines, Inc. [FDFPI] and the Film Ratings Board [FRB] and transferred all their books, assets, rights, privileges, records, obligations and liabilities to the FDCP.